umontreal-simul/latticetester/README.md

 ### Configuring the Build

-*LatticeTester* relies on the
+*Lattice Tester* relies on the
 [waf meta build system](https://code.google.com/p/waf/) for configuring and compiling the software source.
-Waf is included in the *LatticeTester* source tree, but it depends on [Python](http://python.org/download), which must be available on the system on which *LatticeTester* is to be compiled.
+Waf is included in the *Lattice Tester* source tree, but it depends on [Python](http://python.org/download), which must be available on the system on which *Lattice Tester* is to be compiled.

 The commands below should work verbatim under Linux and MacOS systems.
 **Microsoft Windows** users should replace every instance of `./waf`